-- Processing Transactions and Requests.
-We use your personal information to process your inquiries and requests and communicate with you regarding the status of your inquiries and requests.
+Processing transactions and requests: We use your personal information to process your inquiries and requests and communicate with you regarding the status of your inquiries and requests.
 We may communicate with you by email, postal mail, telephone, and/or text message.
-You will have the right to unsubscribe from Our notification services at any time by contacting [email protected]movingbrands.com and asking to be deleted from our mailing and telephone lists.
+You will have the right to unsubscribe from our notification services at any time by contacting firstname.lastname@example.org and asking to be deleted from our mailing and telephone lists.
 You may also click on the “unsubscribe” link in our emails or respond with “STOP” to a text message.

-- Improving our Site.
-We may use your personal information, such as visiting history, to enhance the services we provide and to personalize your experience with Us.
-We use your IP address and browser information (aggregated with other users) to improve our Site and better understand and serve our visitors.
+Improving our site: We may use your personal information, such as visiting history, to enhance the services we provide and to personalise your experience with us.
+We use your IP address and browser information (aggregated with other users) to improve our site and better understand and serve our visitors.

-- Analytics.
-We use the services of site analytics providers to analyze traffic and usage on the Site.
+Analytics: We use the services of site analytics providers to analyse traffic and usage on the site.
 In the course of providing services, such companies may have access to users’ IP addresses on an aggregated basis.
 We do not make any effort to match IP addresses with other personal information.